 WSQ is a peer-reviewed interdisciplinary journal published twice a year in June and December.
 Along with scholarship from multiple disciplines, it showcases fiction and creative nonfiction, poetry, book reviews, and the visual arts.
 To subscribe, please click here.

-WSQ’s general editors are Red Washburn, Associate Professor of English and Director of Women’s and Gender Studies at Kingsborough Community College, Dána-Ain Davis, Professor of Urban Studies at Queens College and the Graduate Center and director of the Center for the Study of Women and Society at the Graduate Center, and Kendra Sullivan, the director of the Seminar on Public Engagement and Collaborative Research at the Center for the Humanities.
+WSQ’s general editors are Red Washburn, Professor of English at Kingsborough Community College and The Graduate Center and the Director of Women’s and Gender Studies at Kingsborough Community College, Dána-Ain Davis, Professor of Urban Studies at Queens College and the Graduate Center and director of the Center for the Study of Women and Society at the Graduate Center, and Kendra Sullivan, the director of the Seminar on Public Engagement and Collaborative Research at the Center for the Humanities.

 For full submission guidelines, see our website here.

 This special issue of Women’s Studies Quarterly invites reflection on the status, health, precarity, and promise of the discipline of women’s, gender, sexuality, and feminist studies in light of our current state of pandemonium.

 By “pandemonium,” we point not only to those tragedies, inequalities, and disruptions to the university and higher education stemming directly from the Covid-19 pandemic but also to the crisis-roiled political context fomenting a barrage of assaults on feminist studies as a discipline in the United States and elsewhere that have been accelerating for several years prior to the pandemic and have only intensified since its outbreak.